-When we download file from Google Drive to your SharePoint site, we use the export function.
-The export function converts a file from Google Drive format to Office format.
-This export function is not perfect and can make the migrated file look slightly different.
+When we download files from Google Drive to your SharePoint site, we use the export function.
+The export function converts a file from Google Drive format to Microsoft Office format.
+The export function is not perfect and can make the migrated file look slightly different.

 Migrating shared files and folders

-Instead of sharing the file, we will apply a set of permissions that will allow access to people with which the content was shared.
-They will not find the files within their folders or in a "Shared with me" view, but they will have access to the files if they go to the location where they were migrated.
+Instead of sharing the file, we will apply a set of permissions that allows access to people with which the content was shared.
+They will not find the files in their folders or in a Shared with me view, but they will have access to the files if they go to the location where they were migrated.

-Also, to prevent duplicating files, you should always migrate using the "My Documents" view (which is the default view) when migrating multiple users' files.
+To prevent duplicating files, you should always migrate using the My Documents view (which is the default view) when migrating multiple users' files.
 This will only copy the files if the user is the owner of the file.
-For example, let's say you copy the files for users A and B to OneDrive for Business and user A has shared a file with user B. Since user A is the owner of the file, it will be copied into his OneDrive for Business and it will be shared with user B so that it appears under his "Shared with me" view in OneDrive for Business.
-However, if you use the "Shared with me" or "All Documents" view to perform the migration in ShareGate Desktop, then the file will also be copied into user B' OneDrive for Business, which will create a duplicate.
-This is a problem since the changes made to one file will not be reflected into the other one.
-These views allow you to copy files even if the user is not the owner, which can be useful in some scenarios, but you have to be careful in order to avoid creating duplicates.
+For example, if you copy the files for users A and B to OneDrive for Business and user A has shared a file with user B. Since user A is the owner of the file, it will be copied into his OneDrive for Business and it will be shared with user B so that it appears under his Shared with me view in OneDrive for Business.
+However, if you use the Shared with me or All Documents view to perform the migration in ShareGate Desktop, then the file will also be copied into user B's OneDrive for Business, which creates a duplicate.
+This is a problem since the changes made to one file will not be reflected in the other one.
+These views allow you to copy files even if the user is not the owner, which can be useful in some scenarios, but you have to be mindful of creating duplicates.